What to Do If You Can’t Pay Rent

 What if I can’t pay rent due to the coronavirus?

 This will vary by your state, as many are taking action by barring evictions, while some states are not taking any action at all.
-We’ve outlined everything you need to know in this article.

 SET UP INTERNET